 "With that, your trial is complete," the voice spoke, "You are the Arisen in truth, proven beyond any doubt."

 "Now, I bid you select a companion for the journey ahead."

 This, she was not expecting.
 Was he speaking of a pawn?
 Why, then, if she already had Rook to assist her?

 "They shall serve you and you alone, to share in your hardships and aid you in every endeavor."

 What did she seek in a companion?
 Silently she assembled her thoughts.
 I would want a protector, a guardian.
 Perhaps a warrior, someone strong, to make up for the strength I lack.
-So I guess they would have to be unafraid in the face of danger.
-Oh, but not to the point of arrogance.
-But with some confidence.
-And they have to be someone I can trust, someone I can depend on.
-Basically, a friend as well as an ally.
+And someone I can trust, someone I can depend on.
+A friend as well as an ally.
 I'm sure I'll need one on this journey.

 After she relayed her answer, the stone's blue light seemed to glow brighter.
 She removed her palm quickly, stepping backwards as the air in the room seemed to change.
 Right above the stone, the air seemed to swirl faster and faster as a cloudy portal materialized.
 Lyria stared into its depths, unable to see anything but a gentle white light shimmering from some unseen world.
 Before she could examine it any more, a shadowy figure flew out of the portal in a similar fashion to when she met Rook.